konveyor/enhancements/enhancements/crane-2.0/progress-reporting/README.md

 ### Goals

-> Provide better progress information about ongoing transfer
+- Provide better progress information about ongoing transfer
-    > Details like transfer speed, number of files transferred, total data transerred, completion percentage, errors, list of failed files
+    - Details like transfer speed, number of files transferred, total data transerred, completion percentage, errors, list of failed files

-> Separate output and error streams
+- Separate output and error streams

-> Optionally, write structured progress output to a file for automations to consume
+- Optionally, write structured progress output to a file for automations to consume

+### Non-Goals

+- What to do with the progress output file is out of scope of this document.

 ## Proposal